avrilcoghlan/cholerabook/docs/source/assemblies.rst

 .. image:: Picture6.png
   :width: 650

 We call the *Vibrio cholerae* component of Pathogenwatch 'Vibriowatch'.
-Vibriowatch carries out eight different analyses for each assembly:
+Vibriowatch carries out eight different analyses for each assembly.
+We will explain all of these analyses later in the tutorial, but have provided links here in case you'd like a quick look:

 #.
 Species identification (see `Verify that your isolate is Vibrio cholerae`_).
 #.
 AMR gene analysis (see `Predicting virulence genes, antimicrobial resistance genes, and plasmids <virulenceAMR.rst>`__).